-Moroccan Cauliflower with Tahini-Honey is a 5 ingredient side dish with fiery flavor and a sweet sesame finish.
+Moroccan Cauliflower with Tahini Honey is a 5 ingredient side dish with fiery flavor and a sweet sesame finish.
 Serve this plant-based side with your protein of choice for holiday entertaining or easy weeknight dinners.

-Moroccan-Roasted Cauliflower with Tahini:
+Why You’ll Love this Cauliflower with Tahini:

 And, as a reminder, if you make and post any of the 5 Ingredient Side Dish recipes from this week between now and Nov 30th, you’ll be eligible to win a $150 Amazon gift card!